fiskaltrust/interface-doc/doc/general/operation-modes/operation-modes.md

 #### Launcher

-The Launcher is a software (file) named `fiskaltrust.exe`, which is used only for the on-premise installed products (e.g. AT products fiskaltrust.SignatureCard or fiskaltrust.SignatureBox).
+The Launcher is a software (file) named `fiskaltrust.exe`, which is used only for the on-premise installed products (e.g. AT product fiskaltrust.SignatureCloud).
 For Windows, it is a .NET command-line application and a .NET Windows service.
 For Linux and Mac, the launcher can be executed via Mono, version 3.2.8 or higher, or used as daemon.

 The main tasks of the launcher are: